Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-The steps of germination also demonstrate core physiological principles you'll see throughout the course: turgor pressure driving cell expansion, hydrolysis reactions converting storage molecules to usable forms, and the shift from heterotrophic to autotrophic nutrition.
-Don't just memorize the sequence—know what mechanism each step illustrates and how disrupting any single phase would cascade through the entire process.
+These steps also illustrate concepts you'll encounter throughout plant physiology: turgor pressure driving cell expansion, hydrolysis reactions converting storage molecules into usable forms, and the shift from heterotrophic to autotrophic nutrition.
+Don't just memorize the sequence.
+Know what mechanism each step demonstrates and how disrupting any single phase would cascade through the rest.

 The first phase of germination centers on water uptake and the physical transformations it triggers.
-Without adequate hydration, no biochemical machinery can activate.
+Without adequate hydration, none of the seed's biochemical machinery can activate.

-Compare: Imbibition vs. Cell Expansion—both involve water uptake, but imbibition is a passive, physical process affecting the whole seed, while cell expansion is an active, regulated process targeting specific embryonic tissues.
-FRQs often ask you to distinguish passive physical processes from active physiological ones.
+Compare: Imbibition vs. Cell Expansion: both involve water uptake, but imbibition is a passive, physical process affecting the whole seed, while cell expansion is an actively regulated process targeting specific embryonic tissues.
+Exam questions often ask you to distinguish passive physical processes from active physiological ones.

 Once water enters the seed, dormant enzymes reactivate and begin converting stored macromolecules into transportable, usable forms.
-This phase represents the metabolic "wake-up call."
+This phase is the metabolic wake-up call.

-Compare: Enzyme Activation vs. Nutrient Mobilization—activation is about turning on the biochemical machinery, while mobilization is the outcome of that machinery working.
-If asked about gibberellins, focus on activation; if asked about energy sources, focus on mobilization.
+Compare: Enzyme Activation vs. Nutrient Mobilization: activation is about turning on the biochemical machinery, while mobilization is the outcome of that machinery working.
+If a question asks about gibberellins, focus on activation.
+If it asks about energy sources for the growing embryo, focus on mobilization.

-Compare: Radicle vs. Plumule—both emerge from the embryo, but the radicle responds to gravity (grows down) while the plumule responds to light (grows up).
-This is a classic example of how the same hormone (auxin) produces opposite effects in different tissues.
+Compare: Radicle vs. Plumule: both emerge from the embryo, but the radicle responds to gravity (grows down) while the plumule responds to light (grows up).
+Auxin drives both responses, yet it inhibits elongation in root cells while promoting elongation in shoot cells.
+This is a classic example of the same hormone producing opposite effects in different tissues.

-Compare: Cotyledon Expansion vs. Seedling Establishment—cotyledon function is about the internal resource transition (storage to photosynthesis), while establishment is about external survival (environmental adaptation).
-Both address the heterotroph-to-autotroph shift but at different scales.
+Compare: Cotyledon Expansion vs. Seedling Establishment: cotyledon function addresses the internal resource transition (from stored reserves to photosynthesis), while establishment addresses external survival (environmental challenges).
+Both relate to the heterotroph-to-autotroph shift but operate at different scales.

 | Concept | Best Examples |